Lumbar Spinal Stenosis

 - Epidural steroid injections: Cortisone steroid injections are given around the nerves or in the "epidural space” to decrease swelling and pain.

 - Medication:Various classes of medicine can help with symptoms, but their utility is limited in stenosis.

 Surgery is considered for patients in whom the pain and weakness is causing debilitation such as inability to walk for a long time.
-The two main surgical procedures to treat lumbar spinal stenosis are laminectomy and spinal fusion.

 - Neck Pain

 - Vertebral Compression Fractures

 - Cervical Disc Herniation

 - Cervical Radiculopathy/Myelopathy